Curriculum for Grade 3

 Solve division problems with a divisor of 8 (Level 2)

-Solve multi-step equations that include parentheses (Level 1)
+Solve two-operation expressions with parentheses (Level 1)

-Solve multi-step equations that include parentheses (Level 2)
+Solve two-operation expressions with parentheses (Level 2)

 Topic D: Multiplication and Division Using Units of 9